William of England1

 Georgiana, Countess Cowper 3

-Lady Georgiana Caroline Carteret was born in 1716.
-She was the daughter of John Carteret, 2nd Earl Granville and Frances Worsley.4 She married, firstly, Hon.
-John Spencer, son of Charles Spencer, 3rd Earl of Sunderland and Lady Anne Churchill, on 14 February 1733/34.5 She married, secondly, William Clavering-Cowper, 2nd Earl Cowper, son of William Cowper, 1st Earl Cowper and Mary Clavering, on 1 May 1750.1 She died on 21 August 1780.1
+Lady Georgiana Caroline Carteret was born on 12 March 1715.4 She was the daughter of John Carteret, 2nd Earl Granville and Frances Worsley.5 She was baptised on 5 April 1715 at St. Martin in the Fields, Westminster, London, England.4 She married, firstly, Hon.
+John Spencer, son of Charles Spencer, 3rd Earl of Sunderland and Lady Anne Churchill, on 14 February 1733/34.6 She married, secondly, William Clavering-Cowper, 2nd Earl Cowper, son of William Cowper, 1st Earl Cowper and Mary Clavering, on 1 May 1750.1 She died on 21 August 1780 at age 65.1

 From 14 February 1734, her married name became Spencer.
-As a result of her marriage, Lady Georgiana Caroline Carteret was styled as Countess Cowper on 1 May 1750.
+After her marriage, Lady Georgiana Caroline Carteret was styled as Countess Cowper on 1 May 1750.

 Children of Lady Georgiana Caroline Carteret and Hon.
 John Spencer